truthtai/e-commerce-case-studies/Day 10/README.md

 >-u, --url [url] URL of the REST API endpoint.
 >lb-ng [ options]  path-to-server-script [ path-to-generated-services]

-9. And we are ready to roll!
+9.And we are ready to roll!
 ```
 $ slc run
 ```
 > You will then be able to go to http://localhost:3000/explorer to see the StrongLoop API Explorer; this is a great utility for exploring and interacting with your new API.

 ## Follow these steps to use the generated services inside your AngularJS application:
-1. Install packages ith NPM install && bower install
+1.Install packages ith NPM install && bower install
 ```
 bower init ( if not exits)
 ```